June 25, 2019

 In a recent interview with MEDICI Studio, Suniti Nanda, FinTech Officer, Government of Maharashtra, explains, “As part of this initiative, we look not only at how we can solve startups’ problems with respect to access to capital, but also how we can ensure that the right ecosystem comes into play, and how we could solve skilling and market access problems.
 From the ecosystem standpoint, we actually tried to consolidate all these approaches under the Mumbai FinTech Hub.”

 As part of its accelerator program, MFH brought in the NPCI, banks, insurance, and FinTech players, along with educational institutes and industry influencers, to strengthen the ecosystem.
 It seeks to do this by ushering in a change in terms of how the industry looks at prevailing problem statements, solves the right cases and facilitates startups the B2B network, for their products to be taken to market.

 Here’s a quick look at what constitutes the Hub’s key initiatives, and how they are fostering participation from across the ecosystem players to make the industry ecosystem vibrant:

-Pranav Kapadia, Founder of News4Use says, “The access to the right decision makers, mentoring, and access to government data provided by MFH has been a phenomenal growth driver for us.”
+Pranav Kapadia, Founder of News4Use, said, “The access to the right decision-makers, mentoring, and access to government data provided by MFH has been a phenomenal growth driver for us.”